rcpacini/LabVIEW-Config/README.md

 ![ConfigListRemove](/docs/imgs/ConfigListRemove.png)

 The goal for this library is to provide a standalone, referenceless, thread safe configuration library designed for modularity.
 Nearly every LabVIEW application needs to load/dump configuration data on startup/shutdown.
 This library tries to make that process easier.

+## Testing

+Run the `/tests/Test_Config.vi` to verify the configuration library functionality.
+If successful, the **All Passed** boolean should be true.